 the example below utilize these attributes:

 There are a number of additional elements that can be used as children of staffDef in order to describe additional features of the staff, such as the color of a clef

 or a key signature added in a different hand.
 These elements include:

-(meter signature group) – Used to capture alternating, interchanging, and mixed meter
+Used to capture alternating, interchanging, mixed or other non-standard meter signatures.

 With the exception of label, these elements may also occur within the flow of musical events captured in a layer, since they are members of model.eventLike.
 In the layer context they function as milestones and affect all following content